-Anadarko Petroleum Corp.'s sales volumes of natural gas, natural gas liquids (NGL) and oil were up 6% in the second quarter from a year ago and the company now expects volumes to increase 5-7% from 2009, boosted by strong production gains in the Marcellus, Eagle Ford and Haynesville shales.
+Anadarko Petroleum Corp.'s sales volumes of natural gas, natural gas liquids (NGL) and oil jumped 6% in the second quarter from a year ago and are tracking to be as much as 7% higher than in 2009, boosted by strong production gains in the Marcellus, Eagle Ford and Haynesville shales, the company said last week.

 "During the second quarter, Anadarko's diverse portfolio continued to deliver upon our operating and strategic objectives with increased sales volumes, improved cost management and margins, continued drilling success onshore and offshore, and significant gains in drilling efficiencies," said CEO Jim Hackett.
 "Because of the company's strong and consistent portfolio performance, we are increasing full-year production guidance for the second time this year, while maintaining initial capital guidance.
 We now expect sales volumes to be in the range of 232 million to 236 million boe, representing an increase of 5-7% over 2009."